Lady Jessica: 2003 miniseries

 Reeves's real-life pregnancy forced producers to recast the role with Alice Krige for the 2003 sequel miniseries, Frank Herbert's Children of Dune.
 Laura Fries of Variety noted, "it's Susan Sarandon [as Farad'n's mother Wensicia] and Alice Krige who steal the thunder as opposing matriarchs of the great royal houses.
 Although the two never catfight, their ongoing struggle to rule the Dune dynasty gives this mini a real kick."
 Observing that Sarandon and Krige were "clearly relishing their roles", Fries added that "Sarandon makes a formidable enemy, while Krige, traditionally cast as the villain, proves she can work both sides of the moral fence."
-Asher-Perrin noted of the recast, "While it’s hard not to miss Reeves's elegance, there is an otherworldliness to Krige that suits a Bene Gesserit 'witch' superbly."
+Asher-Perrin noted of the recast, "While it's hard not to miss Reeves's elegance, there is an otherworldliness to Krige that suits a Bene Gesserit 'witch' superbly."

-2021 and 2023 films
+2021 and 2024 films

-Rebecca Ferguson portrays Jessica in the 2021 Denis Villeneuve film Dune and its 2023 sequel Dune: Part Two.
-Ferguson explained, "She's a mother, she's a concubine, she’s a soldier.
-Denis was very respectful of Frank's work in the book, [but] the quality of the arcs for much of the women have been brought up to a new level.
-There were some shifts he did, and they are beautifully portrayed now."
+Rebecca Ferguson portrayed Jessica in the 2021 Denis Villeneuve film Dune and its 2024 sequel, Dune: Part Two.
+The films adapt the 1965 novel in two parts.
+Ferguson was initially dismissive of the role, as she felt it was too similar to Ilsa Faust, the character she played in the Mission: Impossible franchise, and she did not want to be typecast as a "strong female character".
+However, she was convinced after hearing Villeneuve's ideas and reading the book, saying she enjoyed the "simplicity of wanting to save something you have created and all of these shades".